djmasde/x9wm-fork/README.md

 for multi-admin remote administration for Windows / Linux and Mac systems from a single remote location / interface.

-Added Two new workspaces, the maximus hidden windows is 36, Added a menu launcher: Run..
+Added Two new workspaces =14, the maximus hidden windows is 36, Added a menu launcher: Run..